October 20, 2020

 11. Place on a baking tray, glaze with an egg wash, and let rise for 45 minutes.

 12. After the dough is proved, bake at 200 degrees C (400 degrees F) for about 20-25 minutes, or until golden brown.

-Enjoy them on National Croissant Day or any time!
+Enjoy them with a coffee on National Croissant Day or any time!
+(And speaking of coffee…)